AVICA: A fully automated CASA pipeline for large volume VLBI data calibration: Introduction

 The Search for Milli-Lenses (SMILE) project \citep{casadio2021} aims to constrain the number density of Supermassive Compact Objects (SMCO) with masses in the range $10^6$--$10^9\,M_\odot$, improving on previous limits \citep{Wilkinson2001} by more than an order of magnitude.
 The detection of milli-lens candidates produced by SMCOs such as dark matter subhaloes relies on the identification of characteristic double or multiple compact components in high-resolution VLBI images \citep{Potzl2025}.
 The SMILE sample comprises $\sim5000$ radio-loud sources, constituting a flux-limited sub-sample (flux density $>50$\,mJy at 8.4\,GHz) from the Cosmic Lens All Sky Survey \citep[CLASS;][]{Myers2003} carried out with the VLA.
 VLBA data for all SMILE sources are either available in the NRAO archive\footnote{\url{https://data.nrao.edu/}} or were recently obtained as part of the project.
 The scale of the sample makes manual calibration infeasible and provides the primary motivation for the development of a fully automated pipeline.

-In this work, we present VLBI and SMILE-based \texttt{CASA} Optimizations (\texttt{VASCO}), a modular, fully automated calibration pipeline for batch processing VLBA data using \texttt{CASA}.
-Once configured, \texttt{VASCO} requires only the target source name and the path to the input data, automating all intermediate steps from raw data preprocessing to the output of a calibrated visibility file.
+In this work, we present the Automated VLBI pipeline in \texttt{CASA} (\texttt{AVICA}), a modular, fully automated calibration pipeline for batch processing VLBA data using \texttt{CASA}.
+Once configured, \texttt{AVICA} requires only the target source name and the path to the input data, automating all intermediate steps from raw data preprocessing to the output of a calibrated visibility file.
 The pipeline builds on \texttt{rPICARD} for the core calibration scheme, extending it with automated preprocessing calibrator and reference antenna selection.
 Workflow management and progress tracking are handled by Automated Logical Framework for executing Dynamic scripts (\texttt{ALFRD}), a scheduling backend that coordinates execution across large dataset batches and records results in real time to an external spreadsheet.